Master of Studies in Law Frequently Asked Questions

 The MSL degree is an ideal means for individuals with a JD who wish to take additional courses in a specialized area of the law to do so, and applications to the MSL program from holders of a JD degree are welcome.

 Students who have begun, but do not wish to complete a JD (or equivalent) Program at the University of Pittsburgh or another law school may apply for admission to the MSL Program.
-If the student is accepted, a maximum of 15 JD credits will be counted toward the MSL degree at the University of Pittsburgh.
+If the student is accepted, at least 6 JD credits will be counted toward the MSL degree at the University of Pittsburgh.

 Librarians and information specialists may wish to develop a specialty in legal aspects of their field.
 Nurse-administrators in a health care system with responsibilities for risk management might obtain the MSL degree with a concentration in health law.
 A professor of economics specializing in the economics of antitrust could obtain the MSL with a concentration in antitrust or commercial law.
 Administrators of an agency providing geriatric services might obtain the MSL with a concentration in elder law.